 Remember not everything online is true

 Remember that it’s fine to not check the news or scroll through endless updates each day.
-Take some time out and put your phone down for a while.
-Have a look at our #PowerPause campaign for ideas on how to take a break from your screen.

 …but also make time to relax